 - Adaptability.
 If the item becomes an integral part of the home, it cannot be removed.
 For example, a floating laminate floor is a fixture, even though it is snapped together.
 One could argue that a built-in Sub Zero refrigerator is considered a fixture, although it can be unplugged, because it fits inside a specified space.
-To remove could damage the area around it.
+To remove it could damage the area surrounding it.

 - Relationship of the parties.
 If the dispute is between tenant and landlord, the tenant is likely to win.
 If the dispute is between buyer and seller, the buyer is likely to prevail.

 - Intention of party when the item was attached.
 When the installation took place, if the intent was to make the item a permanent attachment, for example, a built-in bookcase, the item is a fixture.